 Digitisation and Data Capture prime your glass plate collections for fluid integration into our PastView platform, enabling you to take advantage of a full range of features for enhanced online access and discovery, such as advanced search, featured collections, print facilities, and watermarking.

 Are you looking to digitise your glass plate negatives?

-Digitising old, fragile glass plate negatives and lantern slides is no problem for our accredited technicians, who hold years of experience scanning glass plates and understand the unique challenges they present.
+Digitising old, fragile glass plate negatives and lantern slides is no problem for our accredited technicians.
+We hold years of experience scanning glass plates and understand the unique challenges they can present.
+Find out more.